 The converter logic and control circuit power walk in function enables delayed and timed ramping of input current.
-Subsequent to energizing the converter input, initiation of the power walk in function and current ramping shall be delayed by a maximum of 3600 seconds.
-Upon initiation of the power walk-in function, the ramping of current shall be timed to gradually increase the load within 10 seconds.
+Upon initiation of the power walk-in function, the ramping of current shall gradually increase the load for 10 seconds.
 This function is included as standard in the converter control circuitry.